csc7/PP4_CI_WQCS/README.md

 - OpenWeather:

-    © 2012 — 2021 OpenWeather ® All rights reserved.
+    - © 2012 — 2021 OpenWeather ® All rights reserved.
     This team provides the API for the weather information of the site.
     Web: https://openweathermap.org/ .
     Current Weather Data API: https://openweathermap.org/current .

+- Python unittest:

+    - As reference for testing in Python: https://docs.python.org/3/library/unittest.html .

 - Stack Overflow: